zaiisao/Documentation/en/Video/custom_video_android.md

 #### MediaIO Method

 Use the IVideoSource interface in MediaIO to customize the video source.
-This method sends the external video frame to the server, and you need to implement local rendering if the local preview is enabled.
+This method sends the external video frame to the SDK, and you need to implement local rendering if the local preview is enabled.

 ```java
 IVideoFrameConsumer mConsumer;